-Comments were received requesting information on the impacts associated with full residential build out of the DOB-20A zoning district under the DEIS Zoning as well as the impacts associated with the currently approved office expansion plans.
+Comment 18-1: Comments were received requesting information on the impacts associated with full residential build out of the DOB-20A zoning district under the DEIS Zoning as well as the impacts associated with the currently approved office expansion plans.

 Since the proposed legislation would allow the entire 113 King Street parcel to become 100 percent residential, this too should be included as an alternate therefore we need the potential maximum number of residential units, number of bedrooms, types of residential units, projected number of school children.
-(DiGiacinto\010)
+(DiGiacinto_010)

 I would like a matrix or summary of all impacts associated with the approved but unbuilt project, and I am referring to the 238,000 square foot office space, the 20,000-square-foot meeting house, and the five-story parking garage.
 I want a matrix of summaries, so all the impacts associated.
-(DiGiacinto\010)
+(DiGiacinto_010)

-A summary of the impacts of the currently approved development plan, existing conditions, DEIS Project, and other DEIS alternatives is included in the tables at the end of the DEIS "Executive Summary" and "Alternatives" chapters.
-In addition, it is noted that the Applicant is requesting that the Town Board map the Project Site within the Town's existing R-MF-SCH Zoning District.

-A comment was received regarding the relative market demand of the alternatives studied in the DGEIS.
+- Response 18-1: A summary of the impacts of the currently approved development plan, existing conditions, DEIS Project, and other DEIS alternatives is included in the tables at the end of the DEIS "Executive Summary" and "Alternatives" chapters.
+In addition, it is noted that the Applicant is requesting that the Town Board map the Senior Housing Portion of the Project Site within the Town's existing R-MF-SCH Zoning District, and the Townhouse Portion of the Project Site within the Town's existing R-MF-A Zoning District. - Comment 18-2: A comment was received regarding the relative market demand of the alternatives studied in the DGEIS.

 You have a set of alternatives that we can see, and for alternatives you have a very extended table that describes for each of the alternatives what are the things to consider.
 For each alternative, how does that actually meet or not meet the needs of the market.
 There is one row I could find where you could have addressed that which is called the Fiscal and Economic Impact or something like that, and for [the entire set of] alternatives you actually just have that not represent any change.
-So, I would actually ask for you to expand on Alternatives, how it meets or doesn't meet the demand better or worse than what you are proposing (Hussain\013)
+So, I would actually ask for you to expand on Alternatives, how it meets or doesn't meet the demand better or worse than what you are proposing (Hussain_013)

-As discussed in FEIS Chapter 1, "Project Description," the Applicant is no longer requesting approval of the DEIS Project that included a mix of uses on the Site.
-Rather, the Applicant seeks approval of the Preferred Alternative, which consists only of age-restricted housing.
-The market for age-restricted housing is quite strong locally and regionally and is a much more stable use than office or hotel uses, as noted in the Town's own Comprehensive Plan (page 150).

-Comments were received requesting that in addition to senior housing as an alternative, age-restricted housing also be considered as an alternative.
+- Response 18-2: As discussed in FEIS Chapter 1, "Project Description," the Applicant is no longer requesting approval of the DEIS Project that included a mix of uses on the Site.
+Rather, the Applicant seeks approval of the Preferred Alternative, which consists of only residential housing.
+The market for residential housing is quite strong locally and regionally and is a much more stable use than office or hotel uses, as noted in the Town's own Comprehensive Plan (page 150). - Comment 18-3: Comments were received requesting that in addition to senior housing as an alternative, age-restricted housing also be considered as an alternative.

 My main comment was about the age restricted component on the alternative section, Chapter 18.
 That I think should be looked at.
 You have senior housing there and I am not sure if that applies directly to age restricted, because that could have a couple of different meanings.
 So that was my main piece, to make sure that was studied.
-(Schiliro\014)
+(Schiliro_014)

 That would be helpful that the component were studied if it's determined that that [age-restricted housing] really is a separate housing class and product, which I think it is.
-(Schiliro\008)
+(Schiliro_008)